Durst jury reaches verdict in killing of his best friend - NewsBreak

 Durst jury reaches verdict in killing of his best friend

-INGLEWOOD, Calif. — (AP) — A Los Angeles jury reached a verdict Friday in the lengthy murder trial of New York real estate heir Robert Durst.
+A Los Angeles jury reached a verdict Friday in the lengthy murder trial of New York real estate heir Robert Durst

 Jurors deliberated about 7 hours over three days before announcing they had reached a decision in the slaying of his best friend.